doriordan/skuber/docs/GUIDE.md

 Skuber supports a mini-DSL to build label selectors, which can be used by `list` and `watch` operations to select resources based on the labels applied to them:

-Label selectors are also used when building certain workload types like deployments:
+Label selectors are also embedded in certain workload types like deployments:
 ```scala
 import skuber.model.LabelSelector
 import LabelSelector.dsl._